isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A `span<T>` refers to zero or more mutable `T`s unless `T` is a `const` type.

-"Pointer arithmetic" is best done within `span`s.
+“Pointer arithmetic” is best done within `span`s.
 A `char*` that points to more than one `char` but is not a C-style string (e.g., a pointer into an input buffer) should be represented by a `span`.

 * `zstring`    // a `char*` supposed to be a C-style string; that is, a zero-terminated sequence of `char` or `nullptr`